 Once you’ve decided what you need in your life, according to your priorities and values, try to find the longest lasting, highest quality version of that.
 Not only will this save you the stress of having to fix or replace it as often, you’ll save money in the long term too.

 At BuyMeOnce we research and compare products to find the ones that are the most sustainable and long lasting.
-If money is tight, look for the same brands in charity shops or second hand (for example on Ebay).
+If money is tight, you’ll likely find the same brands in UK charity shops or second hand (for example on Ebay).

 “When it’s time to buy a new item, turn to your own lists instead of jumping on what’s on trend right now.”

 If you’re buying for the long term, you’ll be buying items that are worthy of being taken care of.